Regenbald: Service to Edward the Confessor

 Regenbald remained at the royal court throughout Edward's reign and into the reign of King William the Conqueror.
 His lands and possessions were confirmed by King William after the Norman Conquest.
 Whether he served King Harold in the period after King Edward's death is unknown, as no royal charters and only one royal writ survive from Harold's reign.

 Regenbald's lands are recorded in a charter from the reign of King Henry I of England which dealt with the gift of those lands after Regenbald's death.
 This charter lists a number of estates as owned by Regenbald that were also listed in Domesday Book as Regenbald's, but there are a few other possessions that did not get recorded in Domesday.
 The lands listed include lands in Gloucestershire, Berkshire, Wiltshire, Somerset, Northamptonshire, Worcestershire, and Dorset.
 Domesday lists the value of Regenbald's lands at £40 per year.
 His estates totalled about 90 hides, although some of the estates were given to him after the Norman Conquest.

 Death and legacy

-Presumably, he died either during the reign of William I or during the following reign of William II.
+Presumably, Regenbald died either during the reign of William I or during the following reign of William II.
 Possibly, he was buried at Cirencester, where a stone tomb in the crypt of the Saxon-era church still exists and may be his.
 After his death, a group of his lands became the basis for the foundation of Cirencester Abbey by King Henry I of England in 1133.
 Regenbald's brother held land near him in Cirencester.
 Regenbald had a son named Edward who also held lands in Gloucester.